 Urban Design Awards

-These biennial awards were first given in the fall of 2006, again in 2008, and most recently in 2011.
-The selection process starts with a call for entries and ends with a jury (made up of local designers, city board members and city staff) selecting winners from the applications.
+These biennial awards were first given in the fall of 2006, again in 2008 and 2011 and most recently in 2013.
+The selection process starts with a call for entries and ends with a committee (made up of local designers, city board members and city staff) selecting winners from the applications.
 The process culminates with an awards ceremony.

 Urban Design Plan

 This category is for any built building or group of buildings that contribute to and support quality urban design.
-It will be an individual building or group of buildings of high architectural standard, which achieves design excellence through its unique relationship with its immediate surroundings because of its site, massing, architecture, and pedestrian amenities.
+It will be an individual building or group of buildings of high architectural standard, which achieve design excellence through its unique relationship with its immediate surroundings because of its site, massing, architecture and pedestrian amenities.

-This category is for any built project that furthers sustainability values.
+This category is for any built project that exhibits sustainable design contributing to and integrated into engaging urban design.
 Selected projects will have significant or special benefits for environmental stewardship, social sustainability, economic vitality, or a balance among the three.
-Project design may address sustainability challenges by integrating factors such as architecture, engineering systems, site design, technology, natural systems, infill and redevelopment issues, and solutions to community needs.
+Project design may address sustainability challenges by integrating factors such as architecture, engineering systems, site design, technology, natural systems, re-use, infill and redevelopment issues, walkability, and other solutions to community needs.
 City Plan, the City’s comprehensive plan, is a useful reference for understanding sustainability values in Fort Collins.

 Hall of Fame